-Nepal remains one of the world's poorest countries and according to The International Monetary Fund, in 2021, Nepal ranked 164th out of 195 countries for GDP per capita, with a figure of USD 1,166.
+Nepal remains one of the world's poorest countries and according to The International Monetary Fund, in 2023, Nepal ranked 150^{th} out of 192 countries with a GDP per capita of USD 5,101 (by comparison: UK = USD 56,471; USA = USD 80,035).
 Of course, this average figure does not tell the true story for many in the country who live in abject poverty.

 The four UMN-founded hospitals continue to serve the people of Nepal, with a special focus on the poor and marginalised.
-We commend the hard work and dedication of so many staff in these institutions, especially during the Covid-19 pandemic.
+We commend the hard work and dedication of so many staff in these institutions, especially during the COVID-19 pandemic.

-The two UMN hospitals, Tansen and Okhaldhunga are now being managed by the United Mission to Nepal Medical and Development Trust (UMNMDT), and these hospitals now have to be registered with respective provincial government.
+The two UMN hospitals, Tansen and Okhaldhunga are now being managed by the United Mission to Nepal Medical and Development Trust (UMNMDT), and these hospitals now have to be registered with the respective provincial government.
 Patan and Amp Pipal Hospitals continue under their own governance structure, which is independent of UMN.

-The COVID pandemic created many new challenges for the UMN-founded hospitals, as they sought to continue caring for patients.
-The lack of patients accessing the hospital in the early days of the pandemic lead to a significant fall in hospital revenue, and there were great concerns about how to pay staff salaries and keep the hospitals running.
+The COVID-19 pandemic created many new challenges for the UMN-founded hospitals, as they sought to continue caring for patients.
+The lack of patients accessing the hospital in the early days of the pandemic lead to a significant fall in hospital revenue, and there were great concerns about how to pay staff salaries and keep the hospitals running, but thankfully they succeeded in doing both.
+The UMN "Save Our Hospitals" appeal undoubtedly assisted greatly in this, and it was a privilege for UMNHET to act as a channel for donors who wished to contribute to this appeal.
+The Trustees also decided to make our grants to the hospitals as a single early donation, rather than in two instalments, in order to assist with cash-flow.